rajneesh4500/rajneesh4500.github.io/projects.md

 ---
 title: Projects
-description: Know more about projects done by Suyash Singh Bitti on Embedded Systems, Linux System Programming, Linux Kernel Development, PCB Design using KiCad, RTOS, CAN and more.
+description: Know more about projects done by Venkat Rajneesh on Embedded Systems, Linux System Programming, Linux Kernel Development, PCB Design using KiCad, RTOS, CAN and more.
 Here are some of the projects.
 layout: default
 order: 3
 ---